AleksaMCode/AMx64/README.md

 ## Memory
 ### Registers
-<p align="justify">AMASM uses the following names for general-purpose registers in 64-bit mode This is consistent with the AMD/Intel documentation and most other assemblers.</p>
+<p align="justify"><b>AMASM</b> uses the following names for general-purpose registers in 64-bit mode This is consistent with the AMD/Intel documentation and most other assemblers.</p>

 #### General-Purpose Registers
  Naming conventions | 64 bits | 32 bits | 16 bits | 8 bits | 8 bits |